-If your Plan approves benefits for care provided by Out-of-Network Providers and/or treatment Facilities for Inpatient and Outpatient care, your Plan may require you to participate in Case Management prior to receiving ongoing care and services.
-This plan generally does not cover services provided by Out-of-Network Providers.
+If your Plan approves benefits for care provided by Non-Participating Providers and/or treatment Facilities for Inpatient and Outpatient care, your Plan may require you to participate in Case Management prior to receiving ongoing care and services.
 To find out more information about the program, call (800) 922-8778.